-Trump Departs New York Arrives Washington D.C.
-For Inauguration
+Trump Departs New York, Arrives In Washington, D.C., For Inauguration

 — ABC7 News (@abc7newsbayarea) January 19, 2017

 Then he crossed the Potomac to deliver an address at the Lincoln Memorial.
-After the address at the Lincoln Memorial he attended a welcome concert on the steps of the Lincoln Memorial.
+After the address, he attended a welcome concert on the steps of the landmark.

 The concert ended with fireworks.

 Trump will start the day on Friday with a church service.
-After the service, he and his wife will drive to The White House at 1600 Pennsylvania Avenue to meet the outgoing President Barack Obama and first lady Michelle.
+After the service, he and his wife will drive to the White House at 1600 Pennsylvania Avenue to meet the outgoing president, Barack Obama, and first lady Michelle.

 Trump and Obama will then ride together along Pennsylvania Avenue to the Capitol where Trump will be sworn in as the 45th president of the United States by Chief Justice John Roberts.

-Trump’s vice president Mike Pence will be sworn in by Justice Clarence Thomas.
+Mike Pence will be sworn in by Justice Clarence Thomas.

-After the swearing-in ceremony Trump will deliver his inaugural address.
+After the swearing-in ceremony, Trump will deliver his inaugural address.

-It is expected that 900,000 people will be in Washington D.C. to witness the historic event.
+It is expected that 900,000 people will be in Washington, D.C., to witness the historic event.

 [Featured Image by Evan Vucci/AP Images]